sqlobject/sqlobject/ANNOUNCE.rst

 What's new in SQLObject
 =======================

-The contributors for this release are ...
-Thanks!
+The contributor for this release is GH user ghaushe-ampere.
+Thanks for finding an obscure bug!

 For a more complete list, please see the news: http://sqlobject.org/News.html